18F/handbook/_pages/policies/travel-and-leave-policies/leave-telework-and-virtual-worker.md

 ### Funeral leave

-Employees can take 3 days of funeral leave to plan or attend services of an immediate relative who has suffered a combat-related death.
+Employees can take 3 days (24 hours) of funeral leave to plan or attend services of an immediate relative who has suffered a combat-related death.
 Additionally, veterans can take funeral leave to participate in a funeral ceremony for a member of the Armed Forces.

-Employees can take up to 104 hours (13 days) per year of sick leave for bereavement and funeral planning and attendance for family members.
+Employees can take up to 13 days (104 hours) per year of sick leave for bereavement, funeral planning, and/or attending the funeral of a family member.

 Further funeral leave information can be found in OPM's Fact Sheets: